 Wild Life: Elizabeth Murray & Jessi Reaves brings together paintings by Elizabeth Murray (b.
 1940, Chicago; d.
 2007, New York) and the work of New York-based sculptor Jessi Reaves (b.
 1986, Portland, OR; lives in New York).
 Although Murray and Reaves are generations apart, this exhibition highlights each artist’s simultaneously lyrical, playful, and rigorous engagement with the decorative, domestic, and bodily.

 Wild Life takes the form of both two surveys and a two-person exhibition.
-Works by Murray spanning the 1960s to the 2000s will be presented alongside a selection of Reaves’s sculptural assemblages of the last five years, including her signature ottomans and a site-specific carpeted platform.
+Works by Murray spanning the 1960s to the 2000s will be presented alongside a selection of Reaves’s sculptural assemblages of the last six years, including her signature ottomans and a site-specific carpeted platform.
 In their raucous questioning of so-called “good taste,” Murray and Reaves each elevate and emphasize the aesthetic value of the “detail”—historically associated with the ornamental, domestic, and everyday, and thus the feminine—only to violently unsettle and explode such “bad objects.”

 Murray is best known for her monumental, fractured canvases depicting cartoonish, domestic scenes and still lifes.
 Her earliest works from the late 1960s, in particular a series of small paintings of the Empire State Building featuring tromp l’oeil borders of rippling fabrics or leafy vines, reflect the influences of Surrealism and Pop, as well as the work of peers now associated with the Hairy Who and Bay Area Funk movements.
 Murray would soon turn to a reduced visual language of gestural and geometric abstraction.
 Yet, she never entirely abandoned representational imagery, nor was the domestic sphere far from the artist’s mind, as paintings such as Up Step and White Down Step (both 1973) attest.
 Over time, Murray’s shapes expanded beyond the surface of her compositions to form the frame.
 In 1980, the canvases—now massive in scale—cracked open into multi-paneled paintings depicting splintering cups, kitchen tables, and fragmented body parts, eventually leading to Murray’s signature, monumental constructions of overlapping and interpenetrating shaped canvases.